 You can also click the name of each lab to see the current weekly class timetable for that room.

-Mathematician and writer, chiefly known for her work on Charles Babbage’s proposed mechanical general-purpose computer, the Analytical Engine, and often regarded as the first ever computer programmer.
+Ada Lovelace, a mathematician and writer, chiefly known for her work on Charles Babbage’s proposed mechanical general-purpose computer, the Analytical Engine, and often regarded as the first ever computer programmer.